EntropyString/EntropyString-Swift/README.md

 Using 64 characters, our string length is 22 characters.
 That's actually 132 bits, so we've got our OWASP requirement covered! 😌

 Also note that we covered our need using strings that are only 22 characters in length.
-So long to using GUID strings which only carry 122 bits of entropy (for the commonly used version 4 anyway) and use string representations (hex and dashes) that are 36 characters in length.
+So long to using GUID strings which only carry 122 bits of entropy (commonly used version 4) and use string representations that are 36 characters long (hex with dashes).

 [TOC](#TOC)